wp-plugins/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

 The comments form will never validate due to no supplied reCAPTCHA code.

 == Changelog ==
+= 4.3.4 =
+* Added the wordpress page of contact form to the email
+* Removed link in main contact form view
 = 4.3.3 =
 * Before overriding the from address, check that another plugin has not done it first.
 Any plugin that overrides 'from email address' and 'from name' such as wp-mail-smtp plugin will take precedence over the settings in this plugin.